-If the insured company acquires sufficient coverage of its assets, the insurance company will pay the smaller of (1) the actual loss or (2) the face value of the policy.
-It is only logical that there would be no payment in excess of the loss or the coverage paid for by the insured.
+If the insured company acquires sufficient coverage of its assets, the insurance company will pay the smaller the actual loss or the policy’s face value.
+It is only logical that there is no payment in excess of the loss or the coverage paid for by the insured.

 If $110,000 damage is incurred and the maximum amount paid, this entry would be recorded:

 If a depreciated asset is damaged and cash is received in excess of its book value, the firm would report a gain from the fire.